LLNL/ExaCA/README.md

 ## Contributing

-We encourage you to contribute to ExaCA!
+We encourage you to contribute to ExaCA.
 Please check the [contribution guidelines](CONTRIBUTING.md).

 ## License